micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-4-rashi_en.md

 ### passuk 22
 <b>You will say to Pharaoh.</b> “When you hear that his heart is hardened and he refuses to send [the people away], tell him thus:
 <b>[Yisrael] is my son, my firstborn.</b> [בְּכוֹרִי , here means:] of greatness as in: “I will also make him great.”
 This is its plain meaning.
-But, the midrashic explanation is: Here, God put His seal on the sale of the birthright which Yaakov had bought from Essav.
+But, the midrashic explanation is: Here, God put His seal on the sale of the birthright which Yaakov had bought from Eisov.

 ### passuk 23
 <b>“And I have said to you —</b> as a messenger of God, ‘Send My son out, etc.’”